- Customers will save $100 on any new booking of a 2024 REI adventure travel trip in North America.

 Our trip begins in Bozeman, Montana.
 We rendezvous for orientation in the morning, then set off on the two-hour drive to Yellowstone National Park.
 Our first stop on our adventure is Mammoth Hot Springs.
 We drop by the visitor center, watch for the resident elk herd, and get our initial glimpse of some of the park’s fascinating thermal features.
-After our guide-prepared picnic lunch, we start our warmup hike directly from the visitor center.
-While we enjoy our time on trail, our camp host is busy setting up our Signature Camp in preparation for our arrival.
-Once at camp, we can relax in our comfortable outdoor lounge area and sleep in spacious tents fully outfitted with cots, sleeping pads, floor coverings, lighting, and an assortment of REI camp furniture.
+Once we have enjoyed our guide-prepared picnic lunch, we start our warmup hike directly from the visitor center.
+After we enjoy our time exploring, we’ll head over to settle into our camp for the evening and enjoy a tasty guide-prepared dinner under the star-filled sky.
 Lunch and dinner included.

 Hiking: 5 miles, Elevation gain/loss: 1,207'; Transfer: 3–4 hours.

 No visit to Yellowstone would be complete without exploring the park’s fantastic geothermal features.
 Still considered an active volcano, reminders of Yellowstone’s violent geological past abound.
-Today we explore the Upper Geyser Basin, home to Old Faithful and a host of additional geysers, hot springs and fumaroles.
-After witnessing an eruption of Old Faithful, we extend our hike to 70-ft Mystic Falls for a dramatic view of the geyser basin below.
-Our afternoon culminates in a visit to the spectacular Grand Prismatic Spring, the largest hot spring in the nation.
-The spring's brilliant rings of red, yellow, blue, green and orange are caused by microbes that live at the edges of the mineral-rich water.
+We start today with a visit to the spectacular Grand Prismatic Spring, the largest hot spring in the nation.
+The spring's brilliant rings of brown, yellow, blue, green and orange are caused by microbes that live at the edges of the mineral-rich water.
+Next we hike through Biscuit Basin to 70-ft Mystic Falls for a dramatic view of the geyser basin below.
+We continue our hike to Upper Geyser Basin to explore the many additional geysers, hot springs and fumaroles there and our afternoon culminates as we witness the iconic eruption of Old Faithful.
 All meals included.

 Hiking: 4.5 miles, Elevation gain/loss: 350'; Transfer: 2.5–3.5 hours.

 Yellowstone is home to more than 50 species of mammals including black & grizzly bear, bison, elk, pronghorn, moose and wolf.
 The park draws wildlife lovers from all over the world hoping to catch a glimpse of these majestic creatures.
 We set out on a wildlife-viewing drive at dawn this morning, aiming to reach beautiful Hayden Valley when the animals are most active.
 Additional dawn or dusk wildlife drives can be scheduled based on participants’ interest.
 After our wildlife adventure, we spend the day exploring the Grand Canyon of the Yellowstone.
 We hike the canyon rim and enjoy views of the Yellowstone River far below.
-We also visit Artist Point and descend Uncle Tom’s Trail for up-close views of 308-foot Lower Falls.
+We also visit one of Yellowstone’s marquee overlooks, Artist Point, and will admire the falls from a number of sublime vantage points.
 A quintessential day in Yellowstone!
 All meals included.

 Hiking: 5–7.6 miles, Elevation gain/loss: 1100'; Transfer: 2–3.5 hours.